 Need a creative kids’ project?
 Edible marshmallow play dough is simple to make at home.
 Mix in your favorite colors and add sprinkles to customize this sensory kids’ activity.

-My kids love doing crafts.
-Seasonal crafts are a fun way to get the kids involved in making some colorful decorations for our home.
+Seasonal crafts are a fun way to get the kids involved in making some colorful decorations for your home.
 These stained glass tissue paper leaf sun catchers are cheerful and easy to make with card stock and strips of tissue paper.

 Do you have a corner of your home that could use some colorful art?
 Painting with roses is a customizable technique which creates art that will turn out differently each time.